rainbow-mind-machine/embarcadero-mind-machine/docs/installing.md

 You must already have created a user account for each bot.

-No customization of the bot accounts is needed prior to using rainbow mind machine - rainbow mind machine can take care of setting profile, profile color, bio, and avatar information.
+No customization of the bot accounts is needed prior to using embarcadero mind machine.

 ## An OAuth App